 But notice, there is no such hint in this passage or in Hebrews or in the Bible anywhere that if you’re facing persecution for your faith in Jesus that God is bringing that on you because of your sin.

-There is no hint that those in prison or those who have had property stolen from them had that happen because God was reproving them for their sin!

 In fact the Bible says just the oppositive.

 2 Timothy 3:12 Indeed, all who desire to live godly in Christ Jesus will be persecuted.

 So, if the hardship and trials that are brought up in chapter 10 aren’t a result their sin, then why would the author bring up the discipline of the Lord here in chapter 12?
 I think in part it’s because the discipline of the Lord isn’t only corrective for when you’ve done wrong.
-It’s also instructive.
+It’s also instructive to help you continue to grow.

-Second reason—the word “discipline” that shows up in vv.5-6 is used in the NT “discipline” as an instructive and positive rather than corrective:
+Second reason—the word “discipline” that shows up in vv.5-6 is used in the NT as an instructive and positive rather than just corrective:

 2 Timothy 3:16–17 All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; 17 so that the man of God may be adequate, equipped for every good work.